By Louis Heyse-Moore, MD

-I explained to her what I had found—or rather not found.
-I was in the strange position of telling someone who had been informed she was dying that this was not the case.
+When I explained to her what I had found—or rather not found, I was in a strange position.
+I had to tell someone whose doctors had informed her she was dying that this was not the case.
 I had to choose my words carefully.
-I didn’t want to build her hopes up too much before further tests had clarified what was happening.
-I ended by saying, rather obviously, that she didn’t need palliative care and that I would speak to her general practitioner.
+You don’t want to build up hopes too much before further tests had clarified what was happening.
+So, I ended by saying that she didn’t need palliative care and that I would speak to her general practitioner.
 She remained very calm throughout our meeting, almost as though she knew what I would say.
 When I spoke to her general practitioner later that day, I suggested rerunning her tests.
-He referred her back to the hospital, and the further investigations showed that her metastases had disappeared and that her abdominal tumor had shrunk right down.
+He referred her back to the hospital, and there further investigations showed that her metastases had disappeared and that her abdominal tumor had shrunk right down.
 They followed her with serial scans, which showed a continuing reduction in the size of the mass.
 Eventually, they did a further biopsy, which showed only scar tissue.

 When I went back to see her to talk over these results, she didn’t have any explanation for what had happened.
 In fact, she was politely reluctant to talk about it.
 I knew that her spirituality was very important to her, and I wondered if she had experienced something that she preferred to keep private.
 She did say, however, that one day during her illness she knew she was going to be all right.
 A year later, I went back to see her.
 She remained well and, when I examined her, there was no sign of any recurrence.
 Her hospital medical team wrote her case up in a medical journal as an example of spontaneous regression of cancer.